Inari-Whitebear/jsGConstruct/README.md

 Crude Roadmap (WIP)
 -------------------

+"Working?" = "Implemented, but possibly has remaining bugs and broken functionality"

 ### 0.1.0
 * [Working?]
 Simple (but working) level loading and saving.
 (No layers/signs/npcs/links yet)
 * [WIP] Basic UI working
 * [WIP] Fix crude bugs
-* [99%] Ask for Graal folder to load images from there
+* [Working?]
+Ask for Graal folder to load images from there
 * [ToDo] Add proper documentation on how to run it

 ### 0.1.2